d-simons/discord-css-injection/README.md

 # discord-css-injection
 A bash script that uses 'asar', 'grep', and 'sed' to add CSS hotloading to Discord Canary.
+This script more than likely only works on Linux.

 The function for hotloading CSS and the 'cssInjection.js' script are both from [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord).